SheharaKarunarathna/Operating-systems/Threads.md

 * More overhead but better CPU utilization — one thread can block without stopping others.
 Example: Windows threads, Linux kernel threads.

+## Thread mapping

+1. Many-to-One

+* Many user threads mapped to one kernel thread.

+* Simple, but if one thread blocks, all block; can’t use multiple cores.
+* Example: Early Java green threads.

+2. One-to-One

+* Each user thread maps to one kernel thread.
+* Allows true parallelism, but thread creation has more overhead.
+Example: Windows threads, Linux pthread (default).

+3. Many-to-Many

+* Many user threads mapped to many kernel threads (number of kernel threads ≤ number of user threads).
+* Combines flexibility of user threads with benefits of kernel scheduling.
+Example: Older Solaris threads, Windows ThreadPool.